Rethinking the Evaluation Protocol of Domain Generalization: Introduction

-\begin{recommendation} Domain generalization algorithms should not use any pretrained weights when evaluated and compared with each other. \end{recommendation} Almost all the domain generalization algorithms take advantage of network weights pretrained on ImageNet \cite{deng2009imagenet}.
-This introduces the information of ImageNet data, which may bear a resemblance to the test domain.
-Moreover, through comprehensive experiments, we demonstrate that more utilization of pretrained weights and less utilization of training data can contribute to higher test domain performance under some common settings of domain generalization.
-This reveals that pretrained weights may play a leading role in the test domain performance.
-Thus the accurate evaluation of OOD generalization is violated since the test domain performance does not really come from the generalization from training domains to test domains, but from the utilization of pretrained weights.
+\begin{recommendation} Domain generalization algorithms should adopt self-supervised pretrained weights or random weights as initialization when evaluated and compared with each other. \end{recommendation} Most domain generalization algorithms take advantage of ImageNet supervised pretrained weights \cite{deng2009imagenet,gulrajani2020search} for better performance and faster convergence.
+Yet this introduces the information on both images and category labels in ImageNet, which may bear a resemblance to the test domain.
+Through comprehensive experiments, we demonstrate that more utilization of supervised pretrained weights and less utilization of training data can contribute to higher test domain performance under many common settings of domain generalization.
+This reveals that the ImageNet supervised pretrained weights may play a leading role in the test domain performance.
+Thus the accurate evaluation of OOD generalization is violated since the test domain performance does not really come from the generalization from training domains to test domains, for which most domain generalization algorithms are designed, but from the utilization of the supervised pretrained weights.
+We also demonstrate that when a test domain is quite similar to the ImageNet dataset, such a phenomenon becomes most evident while it does not occur if the test domain is rather different from ImageNet.
 This further confirms the test data information leakage.

-We suggest that in order to purely evaluate domain generalization, we should not use any pretrained weights.
-It is worth noting that for practical usage in real applications, of course we need to use pretrained weights for higher test performance.
-But for the purpose of evaluating the OOD generalization ability, we should give priority to fair evaluation and comparison between different models.
+To address such an issue, it is safest to train from scratch to purely evaluate domain generalization.
+However, on one hand, with the remarkable development and broad application of pretrained models these days \cite{brown2020language,radford2021learning}, it is too limited and not common practice to train from scratch in real applications without benefiting from pretraining.
+On the other hand, most of commonly used domain generalization datasets like PACS \cite{li2017deeper} and VLCS \cite{khosla2012undoing} are not large enough to support training from scratch.
+Thus we investigate different pretrained methods and model backbones towards a set of pretrained weights with which there is less test data information leakage and we can still conduct a relatively accurate evaluation of OOD generalization.
+Based on our experimental findings, we suggest that self-supervised pretrained weights are a good alternative.